Function List

 dotGlobal()

-- Default: local
+- Default is local mode

 dotLocal